tjohann/mydriver/README.md

 The gpio driver
 ---------------

-Simple (int based) driver to show the usage of gpio for read and write from a PIN.
+Simple (interrupt based) driver to show the usage of gpio for read and write from a PIN.
 Via ioctl syscall you can change the PIN for in/output.
 It doesn't bind a PIN to an IRQ!

 Used defaults: